 Cape Verde Travel Guide

-free to Cape Verde Jetaway's clients
+free for Cape Verde Jetaway's clients

 The Cape Verde Islands are very different and that is their appeal.
 But it does mean that when staying and travelling there, nothing is quite as you might think!
-Even if you have travelled all round the world, the unique climate and the unique mix of cultures and government influences mean that you could be in for a few surprises.
+Even if you have travelled all round the world, the unique climate and mix of cultures and government influences mean that you could be in for a few surprises.
 This guide should be read before you set out.

 What's in the guide